SHARE

 Photo by Ian LANGSDON / EPA POOL / AFP

-This week delays in passport control at Paris’ Charles De Gaulle airport hit the headlines amid fears of problems at the French border during the peak summer travel season.
+Delays at passport control at Paris' Charles De Gaulle airport have hit the headlines amid fears of problems at the French border during the peak summer travel season.

-The delays were reported on Monday morning and were not a major problem – they only affected Terminal 1 of the airport, lasted for a couple of hours during the morning and queues were about 60 minutes for arrivals and departures.
+Problems experienced so far have not been major - they only affected Terminal 1 of the airport, lasted for a couple of hours during one morning and queues were about 60 minutes for arrivals and departures.

-But it’s caused concern because this is not a peak travel period so there are worries about how systems will cope during the much busier summer season.
+But it’s caused concern because we're not yet in the peak travel period so there are worries about how systems will cope during the much busier summer season.

-Hear the team at The Local talk about the summer travel forecast in this week’s Talking France podcast.
+Hear the team at The Local talk about the summer travel forecast in the Talking France podcast.
 Download it here or listen on the link below

 Border control agents

-Aéroports de Paris – which runs Paris’ Orly and Charles de Gaulle airports – blamed a shortage of French border control agents for the problems on Monday.
+Aéroports de Paris - which runs Paris' Orly and Charles de Gaulle airports - blamed a shortage of French border control agents for the problems in May.

 Passengers seemed to back that up, with several tweeting pics of just 2 border guards dealing with all arrivals.